Potty training follows the same basic principles — but the challenges can look very different based on anatomy and development.

 Boys typically start sitting down and learn to stand later.
 Girls sit throughout.
 Both need proper positioning support.

 Wiping technique differs by anatomy.
 Girls need front-to-back wiping to prevent infections.
-Boys need guidance on cleaning properly.

 Regardless of gender, successful potty training depends on the same core principles: